Reinforcement Learning Based Power Control for Reliable Mission-Critical Wireless Transmission: System Model and Preliminaries

-The transmitter needs to allocate transmit powers for all slots to satisfy the reliability requirement.
-While transmission at the highest power level achieves the best possible reliability, it also leads to high energy consumption and may impose strong interference on secondary users who reuse the spectrum in the cognitive radio regime \cite{2013-CST-CognitiveRadio}.
-As a result, a judicious power allocation strategy should minimize the power consumption while guaranteeing the data transmission reliability high enough.
 This gives rise to a functional optimization problem, which aims to find the best mapping from the system states to appropriate power levels.
 The state of the system can be fully represented by the combination of three values: the number of slots left before deadline, the number of packets awaiting transmission, and the discretized instantaneous channel condition.
-Moreover, a state is defined as the terminal state if there is no slot left in this state and a nonterminal state otherwise.
-We use $\mathcal{S}$ to denote the finite set of all states and $\mathcal{S}^{-}$ to denote the finite set of all nonterminal states, allowing us to derive the finite set of terminal states given by $\mathcal{S}-\mathcal{S}^{-}$.
+Moreover, a state is defined as a terminal state if there is no slot left in this state and a nonterminal state otherwise.
+We use $\mathcal{S}$ to denote the finite set of all states and $\mathcal{S}^{-}$ to denote the finite set of all nonterminal states, allowing us to derive the finite set of terminal states given by $\mathcal{S} \setminus \mathcal{S}^{-}$.

 A power allocation policy in this paper refers to a mapping, denoted by $\pi(s)$, from the set $\mathcal{S}^{-}$ to the set $\mathcal{A}$, i.e., assigning an appropriate power level when the system is in the state $s$.
 Under a given power allocation policy $\pi\in {\Pi}$, where $\Pi$ is the set of all possible policies, the expected sum power is